Farama-Foundation/PettingZoo/README.md

 We support Linux and macOS, and conduct CI testing on both.
 We will accept PRs related to windows, but do not officially support it.
 We're open to help properly supporting Windows.

-## Further Documentation
+## Leaderboards
-For more detailed documentation about all the different environments, and a leader board for each, go to [website].

-If you'd like to be listed on the leader board for your environment, please submit a pull request.
-Only pull requests that link to code for reproducibility will be accepted.
-You must also use the default environment parameters.
+Our cooperative games have leaderboards for best total (summed over all agents) score.
+If you'd like to be listed on the leader board, please submit a pull request.
+Only pull requests that link to code for reproducibility and use environment arguments in the spirit of the competition will be accepted.

 # Development Notes